 - Corrections in the 21st Century

 - Psychology of Addictive Behaviors

 This program can also be combined with limited face-to-face courses one night a week within the university’s small classroom setting.
 The price per credit in this program is $465.

-U.S. News and World Report has ranked Northwest Christian University among the nation’s Best Regional Universities in the West.
+U.S. News and World Report has ranked Bushnell University among the nation’s Best Regional Universities in the West.
 The university also offers a Prior Learning Assessment program.
 Students can earn up to 30 credits for college-level learning gained from life and work experiences.
 At only $50 per credit, this is a substantial savings.

 Located in Angola, Indiana, this private, nonprofit university is home to mascot White Tiger “Storm” and over 5,000 students.
 Trine University now offers many programs online for those who are looking for more flexible and affordable programs.
 Interested in science and the law?
 Learn more about Trine’s Bachelor of Science in Criminal Justice below.

 While this is a criminal justice program, the major also has a strong psychology component.
 In fact, Trine is one of the only undergraduate programs in the U.S. to specialize in forensic and correctional psychology.
 Required courses may include: